anyscale/madewithml.github.io/docs/courses/mlops/baselines.md

 We'll consider other tradeoffs such as maintenance overhead, behavioral test performances, etc. as we develop.

-!!! note
-    Interpretability was not one of requirements but note that we could've tweaked model outputs to deliver it.
+> Interpretability was not one of requirements but note that we could've tweaked model outputs to deliver it.
 For example, since we used SAME padding for our CNN, we can use the activation scores to extract influential n-grams.

 ## Resources